Home Contents Contributors Featured Poet Prose Art And another thing...

 Are from the swishing of fins

-Initiates the venture that originated with an empty space between ballpoint marks
+Initiates the venture that originated with an empty space between ballpoint

 That I again will confort hazel eyes, Slavic Teutonic blonde hair.